MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Create subdomains

-To create subdomains for a domain, you must be a a Fabric admin or domain admin of the domain.
+To create subdomains for a domain, you must be Fabric admin or domain admin.

 1. Open the domain you want to create a subdomain for and select **New subdomain**.